thegreatgramblinham/bash-config/.bin/ideas.md

  - Improve gsdir to print files changed and any pending local commits
  - gstdrop - drop all stash contents from repo
  - Recursively encrypt directory with gpg key
+ - SSH commands to all servers like 'shutdown' and 'reboot'